aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/arjentryplain/_index.md

 | path | java.lang.String | the path to destination file.
 If the file already exists, it will be overwritten |

 **Returns:**
-java.io.File - the file info of composed file
+java.io.File - the file info of the composed file
 ### getCompressedSize() {#getCompressedSize--}
 ```
 public final long getCompressedSize()
 ```

-Gets size of compressed file.
+Gets the size of the compressed file.

 **Returns:**
-long - size of compressed file
+long - the size of the compressed file
 ### getLength() {#getLength--}
 ```
 public final Long getLength()